PatrickD321/Credit_Risk_Analysis/README.md

       ![fig9](https://user-images.githubusercontent.com/78861458/121823041-b3360f00-cc70-11eb-8f9e-71f64c16b25f.png)

      ## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
-       imblearn.ensemble library will be use to train and compare two different ensemble classifiers.
-Ensamble Classifiers are Ensemble learning helps improve machine learning results by combining several models.
+       Imblearn.ensemble library will be use to train and compare two different ensemble classifiers.
+Ensemble learning helps improve machine learning results by combining several models algorithms.
 This approach allows the production of better predictive performance compared to a single model

       BalancedRandomForestClassifier